mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 cd ~/orcd/scratch/oclaw/openclaw-engaging
 ```

-The installer clones the repo to `~/orcd/scratch/oclaw/openclaw-engaging` and
+The installer clones the repo to `~/orcd/scratch/oclaw/openclaw-engaging` (not
-sets up the upstream remote automatically.
+your home directory) and sets up the upstream remote automatically.

 ??? note "Manual clone"
     If you prefer not to pipe to bash: